 How to Cook Broccoli Right (Plus Tips & Nutrition Info)

-But did you know you can eat more of the broccoli plant than just the fashionable florets?
+Did you know you can eat more of the broccoli plant than just the fashionable florets?
 Oh yes.
 Don't pitch the stalks.
 Just give the rough woody parts a quick peel with a potato peeler.
 Then keep on peeling the tender parts of the stalks into raw salads.
 Or slice the stalks into little coins and stir-fry or roast them in a little oil.
 And the leaves?
 Oh yeh, you can eat those, too.
 For recipe inspiration, explore our collection of Broccoli Recipes, including fresh broccoli and frozen broccoli recipes.

 What to Look For When Choosing Fresh Broccoli